 What worked well was getting people to be themselves and tell their story.
 No Actions considered silly.
 Philip makes you feel very relaxed but energises you.
 Thank you.
 What I liked most about the workshop was the lack of pretentions.
 I was put at ease very quickly.
-Participant (Bundanon Local – 60+ Performance project)
+Gail Stebbings (Bundanon Local – 60+ Performance project)

 I realised that as a ‘retired’ dancer, there can be no such thing.
 Dance continues to illuminate my life on a richer level now than from my performing days.
 Dance has the power to communicate with the inner Divine, and also to integrate and express past hurts that can be released in an art form, sharing a life experience with others.
 Only remnant is a strange waft of beauty.
 Kevin English (Cairns)